Correspondence-free online human motion retargeting: Motion retargeting method

-For the skeleton regressor, we use for training static 3D meshes provided by AMASS with their corresponding SMPL skeletons.
-To avoid learning the bias of the SMPL template mesh, which provides correspondence information, we randomly uniformly sample $N$ points on the surface of each 3D mesh to generate ground truth scans $\scan_{GT}$.
-During training, we minimize as loss the mean squared error (MSE) between the ground truth SMPL joints $\joints_{GT}$ and the predicted joints:
+All networks handling geometrically detailed data are trained by sampling one frame for each second of motion.
+To avoid learning the topology bias of a template mesh, we randomly uniformly sample $N$ points on the surface of each 3D mesh and add Gaussian noise to generate input scans.

-where $E(\scan_{GT})$ is the skeleton extracted from point cloud $\scan_{GT}$ by our network $E$.
-We experimented the addition of a bone length preservation loss but it did not lead to any noticeable improvement in the retargeted motions.